aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/font/_index.md

 ```

-the script offset,in unit of percentage
+Gets the script offset,in unit of percentage

 **Returns:**
 double